 All Emirates flights arrive and depart from Emirates Terminal 3.
-The Emirates First Class lounge in Dubai is one of the most spacious and unique lounges in the world.
-The lounge is very luxurious and spans the length of the terminal.
+The Emirates First Class Lounge in Dubai is one of the most spacious and unique lounges in the world.
+The lounge is very luxurious and spans the length of the Terminal.
 Crucially it offers direct access to most gates with multi-level boarding.
-You enter the lounge via the hugely impressive reception area, with truly massive and hugely impressive roman style pillars.
+You enter the lounge via the hugely impressive reception area, with massive and impressive Roman-style pillars.

 The level of bling in this lounge is somewhat overwhelming, and there are plenty of seats, comparatively few First Class passengers.
 To say this lounge is impressive is an understatement, and there is no way that First Class passengers won’t feel very privileged to experience this lounge.

-During my visit at around lunchtime, the food tasted superb and included:
+During our visit at around lunchtime, the food tasted superb and included the following:

-Starter: foie gras terrine, served with fig and walnut chutney.
+- Foie gras terrine, served with fig and walnut chutney

-Entree: pan-fried Red Snapper fillet, served with quinoa, grilled courgette, and a trio of Mediterranean-flavoured purées.
+- Pan-fried Red Snapper fillet, served with quinoa, grilled courgette, and a trio of Mediterranean-flavoured purées

 The lounge has direct gate access.
 When it was time to board, a staff member scanned my boarding pass, and I took the elevator down to the jet bridge, which offered some terrific views of my flight to Amsterdam on Emirates A380 in First.